fin-hypergrid/core/README.md

 There is an example integration between the Hypergrid and Microsoft Excel over the OpenFin InterApplicationBus.
 The example only works when running Hypergrid in the OpenFin Runtime, which is installed from the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json).

+Keep in mind the Excel integration is NOT a Hypergrid specific feature but is a feature that allows any OpenFin application to communicate with Excel via the InterApplicationBus.

 Assumptions

 * Windows machine
-* Running in openfin container
+* Running in an openfin container

 Steps to Excel-Hypergrid Integration Demo